Check Your Eligibility for Self-Sponsorship and Get Your Assessment Done here

 Demonstrating financial independence for ILR after divorce UK

-Applying for ILR ILR after divorce UK, you may need to meet certain financial independence requirements.
+When applying for Indefinite Leave to Remain after separation or divorce in the UK, you may need to meet certain financial independence requirements.
 The exact rules will depend on the visa you currently hold and the ILR pathway you are on.
 For example, if applying for ILR on a Skilled Worker visa, you must have a salary of £25,600 per year, £10.10 per hour, or the ‘going rate’ for the type of work you do.
 The salary threshold may be lower if you have a PhD or a job in a shortage occupation.

 ILR for separated spouses: special considerations